-The Promise Program is a federally funded Student Support Services TRIO program that serves first-generation and low-income college students in an effort to help them remain in good academic standing, persist in college, and graduate with a baccalaureate degree.
-Promise Scholars benefit from resources such as tutoring, academic and personal development workshops, FAFSA assistance, financial literacy information and training, personal counseling, academic and career advising, and advanced degree planning.
+The Promise Program is a federally funded TRIO Student Support Services program that serves first-generation and limited-income college students in an effort to help them remain in good academic standing, persist in college, and graduate with a baccalaureate degree.
+Promise Scholars benefit from resources such as academic and career coaching, tutoring, academic and personal development workshops, FAFSA assistance, financial literacy information and training, personal counseling, and advanced degree planning.
 The Promise Program is individually tailored to meet the unique needs of each participant through the creation of a Personalized Success Plan.
-Promise Scholars meet regularly with a Promise Program Advisor who offers support and guidance during students' studies at Mount Mary University.
+Promise Scholars meet regularly with a Promise Program Coach who offers support and guidance during students' studies at Mount Mary University.